These flavorful gluten free dinner recipes keep dinnertime exciting without making it feel like you’re giving anything up!

 This Thai salad is another gluten free main dish salad that’s super satisfying!
 The crunchy vegetables and warm, crisp-sauteed tofu are drizzled in an addicting creamy peanut sauce dressing, then topped with peanuts, cilantro, and lime.
 If you’re not a tofu fan, try substituting sauteed chicken, shrimp, or cooked and shelled edamame for the protein.
 As it stands, this Thai salad is gluten free, vegan, and dairy free, so it works for a variety of diets as well.
 There’s a lot going on in this bowl, since the more varied and interesting the flavors and textures of a salad, the more satisfying it is.

 And last up in our gluten free dinner recipes: this potato corn chowder!
 It was inspired by a $1 bag of end-of-season corn from the farmer’s market.
 We wanted to create our own vegetarian potato corn chowder recipe that was healthy, full of vegetables, and filling.
-White beans blend in with the other vegetables, at the same time adding some plant based protein and making the soup more filling.
-It’s a fantastic potato corn chowder that’s bursting with flavor and not too heavy.
+Milk and butter stand in for richness instead of cream, and in our vegan version (below) blended cashews bring creaminess.
+It’s a fantastic corn chowder that’s bursting with flavor and not too heavy.

 Looking for more gluten free dinner recipes?